Twickenham Cricket Club: Other competitive teams

-In 2008 Twickenham increased their number of Saturday sides from the long-standing 4 teams to 5 with their 2nd XI and 3rd XI both playing in the appropriate MCCL Leagues.
-The 4th XI and 5th XI playing in the local 1987 league.
+In 2008 Twickenham increased their number of Saturday sides from the long-standing four teams to five.
+All five now play in the Middlesex County Cricket League.
 Success of the higher rated teams in the club saw demand for places exceed supply in 2014 and in order to accommodate paid up members, a 6th XI was formed playing friendly matches.
-In the 2014 season, captains were Matthew Bendelow (2nd XI), Stuart Amos (3rd XI), Chetan Ubale (4th XI) and Hinay Dassani (5th XI).
-6th Team captaincy varies from game to game and is the only club captain not elected.

 Sunday cricket

-Twickenham have traditionally had 2 Sunday men's sides, one playing competitive cricket in the Thameside League, the other playing friendly games.
-Middlesex launched their Development League in 2012 in which youth is mixed with up to 2 senior players within a side.
+Twickenham have traditionally played Sunday friendly cricket.
+In 2012 Middlesex launched an U21 Development League where eight of the eleven players must be under 21 years of age.
 In order to encourage participation from the younger generation, Development Cricket is played in coloured kit (Pyjama Cricket) and with a pink ball – similar to televised one day cricket.
 Twickenham CC won the inaugural season of the competition.

-Ladies cricket
+Women's cricket

-Twickenham also runs a successful ladies team which competes in various forms of the game within Middlesex (League, Super 8 and T20).
-Twickenham ladies generally play games on Sunday's and home games are played on The Green.
+Twickenham also runs a successful women's team which competes in various forms of the game within Middlesex and indeed Surrey.
+Twickenham's women's side generally play games on Sundays and Wednesday evenings and home games are played on The Green.

+Janet Bitmead was the key driver of the TCC women's section for many years, and in 2023 she was made a vice-president of the club.
+Sarai Knight has been captain since 2020.

-Colts cricket
+Junior cricket

-In addition to adult cricket, Twickenham run a number of Colts teams for younger players.
-Training and introduction to the game of cricket is available from the age of 5 through the specially designed Kwik Cricket form of the game.
-From the age of 9 to 17, players are able to progress to competitive cricket against other local colts side in age groups of under 10, under 11, under 12, under 13, under 15 and under 17.
-The colts section is run by Colts Secretary; Tony Ward and training is available from ECB Qualified coaches.
+In addition to adult cricket, Twickenham run a number of teams for younger players.
+Training and introduction to the game of cricket is available from the age of 5 through the specially designed Allstars cricket.
+From the age of 9 to 17, players are able to progress to competitive cricket against other local sides in age groups of under 10, under 11, under 12, under 13, under 15 and under 17.
+The junior section is run by Liam Tebb and Eugene Berger training is available from ECB Qualified coaches.